Flavio-Mangione/Flavio-Mangione/README.md

 ---
 ## **About Me**
 - Always learning and striving to innovate and expand my knowledge;
-- Exploring the intersections of technology, creativity, and real-world impact;
+- Exploring the intersections of technology, creativity and real world impact;
 - Currently I'm studying Data Science in Sapienza University of Rome.
 ---
 ## **Programming languages**